pjfichet/eveil/eveil/README.md

 ## __init__.py

 It starts the game.
 It creates a server instance and a game instance.
-It creates a queue used to send datas from the server to the game.it loads each python script contained in the _world/_ directory.
+It creates a queue used to send datas from the server to the game.
+It loads each python script contained in the _world/_ directory.
 It starts the server in a dedicated thread, and eventually starts the game.

 ## game.py

 The main game loop.
-It initializes the database, the map, the game time, the parser, and listens for messages comming from the server through the
-queue: it deals with connection and disconnection by creating or recording a player instance, and sends received messages to the parser.
+At startup, it initializes the database, the map, the game time, the parser.
+Then, it listens for messages comming from the server through the queue: it deals with connection and disconnection by creating or recording a player instance, and sends received messages to the parser.
 It also handles properly the shutdown.

 ## data.py

 The connection to the database.
 It uses the standart shelve module as database, which in turns will use gdbm if available.
 It implements a reddis like database.
-Keys are of the form `key:id`, with `id` starting at
-1. The last `id` of a given key is stored in the key `key`.
+Keys are of the form `key:id`, with `id` starting at 1.
+The last `id` of a given key is stored in the key `key`.
 Dictionaries are used to store various data on a given key.
 The main  methods publicly exposed are:
 - Data.put(key, data): record `data` in key `key`.
 It should only be